jonaphael/dojot-verne/pub-kafka-prometheus/README.md

 `{"attrs": {"timestamp": 1575978282.524759 }}`

-And the final timestamp in miliseconds is exposed by kafka.
+And the final timestamp in miliseconds is exposed by kafka in extra information.

 ## **Environment variables**